twixlyhq/extensions/README.md

 ### `extension.field.setValue(value): Promise<void>`

-Sets the value for the field and locale.
+Sets the value for the field.
 The promise is resolved when the change has been acknowledged.
 The type of the value must match the expected field type.
-For example, if the extension is attached to a "Symbol" field you must pass a string.
+For example, if the extension is attached to a "String" field you must pass a string.

 ### `extension.field.removeValue(value): Promise<void>`